 - Stop taking any kind of blood thinners.

-- Don’t wear any kind of makeup on your skin on the day you are going for the procedure.
+- Don’t wear any kind of makeup on your skin at the day of the surgery.

 Facial reconstruction surgery is a highly personalized surgery that addresses patient’s specific issues.
 No two procedures follow the same plan.
 Our plastic surgeon will guide you about the procedure during consultation.
 However, general procedural steps include: